Uncommon

 One of our biggest hurdles was overcoming skepticism around using AI in the hiring process.
 Recruiters were cautious, and rightfully so.
 Trust had to be earned.

-Our initial goals were clear:
+Our initial goals were:

 • Prove that AI could surface better, data-backed matches